 Does it feel like your opinions are ignored or belittled?
 Does your date act like you don’t know any better and you should just listen to them?
 This dating red flag is all about a lack of respect.

 When you love someone, you also respect them and want to hear what they have to say.
-When dating over 40 it is required that your thoughts and opinions are valued.
+When dating over 40 it’s required that your thoughts and opinions are valued.

 Your Friends Or Family Dislike Them

-If the majority of those you love and respect do not like the person you’re dating, perhaps there is a red flag that you can’t see.
-Get curious and inquisitive and ask them what they see.
+If the majority of those you love and respect don’t like the person you’re dating, perhaps there’s a red flag that you can’t see.
+Get curious and ask them what they see.